|Hernando de Soto|

 Oct.
 6, 1864 – During the Civil War, skirmishes were fought in Cole County, Missouri; at Kingsport, Tennessee; and near Brock’s Gap and near Forster’s Hill, Virginia.

 Oct.
-6, 1866 – The first railroad holdup of a moving train in the United States is generally believed to have been committed on this day in Seymour, Indiana by the Reno Brothers.
-They got away with $10,000.
+6, 1866 – The first railroad holdup of a moving train in the United States is generally believed to have been committed on this day in Seymour, Indiana by the Reno Brothers, John and Simeon.
+They got away with $13,000 from an Ohio and Mississippi railroad train in Jackson County, Indiana.

 Oct.
 6, 1873 – Polish-English geologist and explorer Pawel Strzelecki died at the age of 76 in London of liver cancer and was buried in Kensal Green Cemetery.
 In 1997 his remains were transferred to the crypt of merit of St. Wojciech Church in his home town of Poznań, Poland.